 1. Teether Breast Milk Popsicles

-One amazing thing you can do with leftover breast milk is to use them as a remedy for a teething baby.
+One amazing thing you can do with leftover breast milk is to use it as a remedy for a teething baby.
 Teething babies are going to love a cooling breast milk popsicle to give their gums some relief.
 As a bonus, the cooling sensation from the popsicle might be a good distraction for them as they explore their senses.
+For more baby teething tips, read my post here: 4 Baby Teething Remedies To Soothe A Teething Baby

 Another alternative is to freeze them into cubes, wrap one in a moist towel and use it to massage their gums to alleviate the inflammation.

-Simply pour your breast milk into breast milk safe containers or BPA-free ice cubes trays or popsicle molds (with a stick inserted as a handle) and let it freeze.
+Simply pour your breast milk into breast milk safe containers or BPA-free ice cube trays or popsicle molds (with a stick inserted as a handle) and let it freeze.
+There are many different shapes and silicone molds you can choose from on Amazon!

 Note: The difference between regular ice cube trays and breast milk safe trays is that they’re made from food-safe materials and have lids to keep your breast milk covered and protected from potential contamination.